 How Often Should You Detail Your Engine Bay?
 (Return to Top)

 The engine bay should be detailed every 3 - 6 months to keep it clean and well protected.

 Prep Work and Precautions (Return to Top)

 While the vast majority of vehicles are extremely easy and safe to work on we'll go over some basic precautions that apply to some select vehicles.
 If you are working on a classic car or any older model (mid 1990's and older) you may want to be extra cautious.
 Electrical components are generally well covered, but if you have any visible avoid hitting them with a high pressure water flow.
 They are meant to resist moisture but it's possible to get water in there if you were careless or if they were defective.
 To be conservative wrap exposed electrical connections in tin foil.
 The air intakes are usually protected but avoid hitting them with a direct stream of water, if needed cover them with a plastic bag because you don't want to flood the air intake with water.
 If you have an exposed aftermarket air filter make sure it's covered by a plastic bag.
 If you have any exposed belts or fans cover them up with a plastic bag or tin foil.
 After you have checked off these areas you are ready to begin detailing.
 Again most of these areas are not of concern to the modern day vehicle but you should check just to be safe.

-Engine Bay Detailing How-To (Return to Top)
+How To Detail Your Engine Bay (Return to Top)

 - Step 1: Prior to starting, the engine bay should not be hot but it's okay if it's just barely warm.
 Some detailers will turn the car on for 1 - 2 minutes just to get it a little bit warm.